‘Raising Kanan’ Showrunner Sascha Penn Talks About Season 3’s New Villain, Keeping The Momentum Going & More

 All of the Power series are never short on villains, which continues to be the case with Raising Kanan.
 Unique (Joey BADA$$) has been the main villain for the past two seasons, but now his brother, Ronnie (Grantham Cole), is here.

-We asked Penn if there was any inspiration behind season three’s scary new villain.
+We asked Penn if there was any inspiration behind Season 3’s scary new villain.

 It gets real scary, real fast.